DiegoSalazar/action_cable_subscription_adapter/README.md

 end
 ```

-Since ActionCable runs in threads, each thread will call `redis_connector` when subscribing the channel, using a proc in this way means a new instance of the Redis client will connect and therefore have its own TCP socket.
+Since ActionCable runs in threads, each thread will call `redis_connector` when subscribing to the channel.
+Using a proc in this way means a new instance of the Redis client will connect in each thread and therefore each redis client instance will have its own TCP socket.

 ## Development